-PAYE repaired and conserved this unique 50 metre late 18th century Gothic tower back to its historic architectural splendour using a natural cement in keeping with the original mortar.
+Instructed to repair and conserve this unique, Grade I*, late 18th century Gothic tower back to its historic architectural splendour using a natural cement in keeping with the original mortar.

 Following an extensive sampling process to achieve a match of the original mortar the reinstatement of missing detailing could begin.
 Using traditional trade skills mouldings were hand run which due to the quick set of the natural cement could be completed in a matter of hours.